 Black Hawk College began as Moline Community College in 1946 in the Moline High School to accommodate World War II veterans seeking higher education.
 Moline Community College was organized into three divisions – Moline Cooperative Extension of the University of Illinois, Terminal Course Division for career training and Adult Education Division for personal enrichment.
 The college continued to offer transfer, career, and adult education classes, and in 1961 it became Black Hawk College – the first county-wide junior college in Illinois.
 The College expanded as neighboring school districts petitioned to join the College district.
 In 1965, with the passage of “The Illinois Public Junior College Act,” Black Hawk College became part of the state’s system of higher education, committed to offering traditional liberal arts courses, occupational courses, and adult education courses at its campus in Moline.

 Black Hawk College operates within Illinois Community College District #503, an area encompassing 2,200 square miles in nine counties of northwestern Illinois (Bureau, Henderson, Henry, Stark, Whiteside, Knox, Marshall, Mercer, Rock Island).
-In addition to full-service campuses in Moline and Kewanee, the college owns the Outreach Center in East Moline, the Adult Learning Center (formerly the Technology Center) in Rock Island, and the Community Education Center in Kewanee and leases space at the Illinois workNet Center in Moline.
-The college serves nearly 20,000 credit and non-credit students in 56 degree and 48 occupational certificate programs.
-BHC serves more people than any other institution of higher education in the Quad-Cities area.
+In addition to full-service campuses in Moline and fives miles south of Kewanee, the college owns the Outreach Center in East Moline, the Adult Learning Center (formerly the Technology Center) in Rock Island, the Community Education Center in Kewanee, the Welding & Skilled Trades Center in Kewanee, and the Industrial Training Lab Extension Center in Moline.
+The college offers more than 140 career and transfer programs and serves more people than any other institution of higher education in the Quad-Cities area.

 Last updated 1/27/2017